Tomcc/tomcc.github.io/_posts/2014-07-22-visibility-2.md

 This hackish thing, experimentally, contributes 5% to 15% of the cull ratio depending on the scene, and it manly smooths out huge caves that would pop into visibility if the search wasn't stopped earlier!
 The bad news is that this doesn't do much at all for surface ravines, because their shape allows sunlight to reach the bottom.
 Oh well.
-I've since solved this problem (in theory) with a way more effective and generic algorithm based on assigning an sub-frustum to each BFS step, but that will probably be for another article :)

 Conclusions
 ----